philc/book-notes/lifestyle/bogleheads guide to investing - mel lindauer.md

 ## Protect your assets by being well-insured (chap 21)

 * "To be a successful investor requires being a good risk manager.
 Managing risk means having a plan to cover the downside.
-THat's what insurance is all about -- damage control to prevent the unforeseen from smashing your nest egg."
+That's what insurance is all about -- damage control to prevent the unforeseen from smashing your nest egg."
 * "Only insure against the big catastrophes and disasters that you can't afford to pay for out of pocket.
 The cheapest insurance is self-insurance."